la2050/challenge/_2021/create/project-joy.md

   to increase in self sufficiency, confidence and vocational clarity to pursue education and employment.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '30' Describe how Los Angeles County will be different if your work is successful.: >- With our work being successful, LA County will truly reflect a place where everyone can obtain the education, skills training, social support, mental
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '30' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '600' Describe how Los Angeles County will be different if your work is successful.: >- With our work being successful, LA County will truly reflect a place where everyone can obtain the education, skills training, social support, mental